vishnu-r-codev/vishnu-r-codev/README.md

 ## 💼 Experience Highlights

 - Architected and developed enterprise-level applications using Angular and React
+- Implemented robust state management solutions using Redux, NgRx, and RxJS
+- Created responsive layouts using HTML5, SCSS, and Bootstrap
+- Established comprehensive testing strategies using Jest and Cypress
 - Built scalable microservices using Node.js and Go
-- Implemented state management solutions using NgRx
 - Designed and optimized database schemas for MongoDB and PostgreSQL
 - Containerized applications using Docker and orchestrated with Kubernetes
 - Led teams and mentored junior developers